martyawesome/Ribbit/README.md

-Ribbit
+Smarty
 ======

-An Android application from Teamtreehouse where users can send and receive temporary files.
+An Android application where users can send and receive temporary files.